FlavScents AInsights Entry for Phenethyl Alcohol (CAS: 60-12-8)

 1. Identity & Chemical Information

-Phenethyl alcohol, also known as 2-phenylethanol, is a single chemical compound with the IUPAC name 2-phenylethan-1-ol.
-It is identified by the CAS number 60-12-8 and has a FEMA number of 2858.
-Other identifiers include the FL number 02.013 and CoE number 199.
-The molecular formula for phenethyl alcohol is C8H10O, with a molecular weight of 122.17 g/mol.
-This compound features a hydroxyl group attached to a phenyl ring, which contributes to its characteristic rose-like odor.
-The presence of the aromatic ring is crucial for its odor profile, making it a valuable component in both flavor and fragrance formulations.
+Phenethyl alcohol, also known as 2-phenylethanol, is a single chemical compound with the CAS number 60-12-8.
+Its IUPAC name is 2-phenylethan-1-ol.
+This compound is identified by FEMA number 2858 and has a molecular formula of C8H10O, with a molecular weight of 122.17 g/mol.
+Phenethyl alcohol contains a hydroxyl group attached to a phenyl ring, which contributes to its characteristic rose-like odor.
+This functional group is crucial for its role in both flavor and fragrance applications, as it influences the compound's volatility and interaction with other aromatic compounds.

 Citation hooks: FlavScents; PubChem; FEMA